JoelSanti/perfigit/CONTRIBUTING.md

 We appreciate your interest in contributing to PerfiGit!
 Please follow these guidelines to help us maintain a consistent and efficient workflow.

+### 🔄 Workflow

+1. Fork the repository.
+2. Create branch.
+3. Make your changes.
+4. Commit your changes.
+5. Push to the branch.
+6. Create a new PR.
+7. Request a review.

 ### 🌿 Branch Naming

 - Use the pattern `<type>/<branch name>`.
 Where: